 Poor employees are always complaining.
 Nothing is ever good enough for them.

 They never take responsibility for their actions.
 Always place blame on something or someone.

 Lack of Enthusiasm:

-They are never excited about a good thing for the company or new project.
+It does not excite them about a good thing for the company or new project.

 Doesn’t Help Others: